etiennestefa/EsEDM/README.md

  -  Ternary instruction with immediate value:

   Operative code followed by 0 Register One Register Two Two's complement of the immediate value

   example: Sbt-R1-R2-#-1#! turns into 0110 0 001 010 11111

 # EsEDMISAssembler

-EsEDMISAssembler is [...]
-Work in progress!
+EsEDMISAssembler is a C++ and Haskell based assembler.

+It is able to find, identify and show to programmers errors.

+Assemblative process takes two steps to prouce the output.

+- Step One: Instructions, registers and immediate values are translated ad labels are inserted in a buffer.

+- Step Two: Jump instructions are poperly linked with their label.

+The step one process can be saved putting flag -ws

+# Compile EsEDMISAssembler

+- ghc -c -XForeignFunctionInterface -O EsEDMISAFunctions.hs

+- g++ -c -O EsEDMISAssembler.cpp -I "/usr/lib/ghc/include/"

+- ghc -no-hs-main EsEDMISAFunctions.o EsEDMISAssembler.o -lstdc++

+# Using EsEDMISAssembler

+Programmers can run the assebler in thrree ways:

+- ./EsEDMISAssembler source.edmisa

+- ./EsEDMISAssembler source.edmisa output.edmexe

+- ./EsEDMISAssembler -flag source.edmisa output.edmexe